 According to the Arizona Bureau of Justice Statistics, 17 percent of state prisoners and 18 percent of federal prisoners in Arizona for the year z2004 said they committed their current offenses in an effort to get money for drugs.
 In 2002, nearly 25 percent of convicted proper and drug offenders in local jails were attempting to get money for drugs.

-Treatment and Rehab Options for Arizona Residents
+Addiction Treatment Options in Arizona

 People turn to drugs and alcohol for different reasons.
 When it comes to Arizona substance abuse treatment programs, it helps to find programs that meet specific needs in the lives of those who are addicted to drugs and/or alcohol.